department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/montgomery-selected-reserve.md

 ### What benefits can I get?

-We’ll give you up to $368 per month in compensation (payments) for these types of training:
+You may get up to $368 per month in compensation (payments) for these types of training, programs, and fees:

 - [Undergraduate and graduate degree programs](/education/gi-bill/higher-learning/)
 - [Co-op training](/education/work-learn/co-op-training/)